 How many dried mushrooms should I use?

-In addition, cooking with dried mushrooms means a saving compared to fresh mushrooms, since apart from having a lower price, a quantity of 10 g of dried mushrooms is equivalent to 100 g of fresh mushrooms.
-And if we talk about the flavor contribution of dried mushrooms, this is equivalent to an even greater amount.
+In addition, cooking with dried mushrooms saves money compared to fresh mushrooms, since apart from being cheaper, a 10 g quantity of dried mushrooms is equivalent to 100 g of fresh mushrooms.

-Cooking with mushrooms, in most cases, is more a matter of adding flavor to the stews than of quantity.
+Cooking with mushrooms, in most cases, is more a question of adding flavor to stews than of quantity.
 A small portion of dehydrated mushrooms will be enough to bring their flavor to our dishes

 Dehydrated mushrooms are a healthy and completely natural food.
-No additives or preservatives are used, only fresh dried mushrooms in a natural way.
+No additives or preservatives are used, only fresh, naturally dried mushrooms.